-3. Rationale for Use of Face Coverings
+2. Rationale for Use of Face Coverings

-3.1.
-The primary purpose of wearing a face covering is to reduce the amount of virus spreading from the wearer (who may not know they are spreading the virus) into the environment and to others.
-The secondary purpose of the face covering is to reduce the likelihood that large droplets containing virus that are generated by others may enter the nose and mouth of the wearer.
+2.1.
+The primary purpose of wearing a face covering is to reduce the amount of pathogen spreading from the wearer (who may not know they are spreading the pathogen) into the environment and to others.
+The secondary purpose of the face covering is to reduce the likelihood that large droplets containing pathogen that are generated by others may enter the nose and mouth of the wearer.

-4. Face Covering 101
+3. Face Covering 101

-- 4.1.
-Face Coverings: - 4.1.1.
-Face coverings made by an individual must meet CDC guidelines including: - 4.1.1.1. fits snugly but comfortably against the side of the face - 4.1.1.2. completely covers the nose and mouth and secure under your chin - 4.1.1.3. is secured with ties or ear loops - 4.1.1.4. includes multiple layers of fabric - 4.1.1.5. allows for breathing without restriction - 4.1.1.6. can be laundered and machine dried without damage or change to shape - 4.1.1.7. launder masks daily - 4.1.2.
-Face coverings that are purchased and disposable: - 4.1.2.1.
-Must be discarded daily. - 4.2.
-Face Coverings NOT recommended: - 4.2.1.
-Neck gaiters and simple bandanas, face coverings with exhaust valves, and scarves. - 4.2.2.
-Face shields in most cases. - 4.3.
-TIPS for wearing a face covering during the COVID 19 pandemic: - 4.3.1.
-Face coverings should be used in conjunction with physical distancing (6 feet social distancing), engineering controls (barriers between people) and/or administrative controls (reduced number of people at events). - 4.3.2.
+- 3.1.
+Face Coverings: - 3.1.1.
+Face coverings made by an individual must meet CDC guidelines including: - 3.1.1.1. fits snugly but comfortably against the side of the face - 3.1.1.2. completely covers the nose and mouth and secure under your chin - 3.1.1.3. is secured with ties or ear loops - 3.1.1.4. includes multiple layers of fabric - 3.1.1.5. allows for breathing without restriction - 3.1.1.6. can be laundered and machine dried without damage or change to shape - 3.1.1.7. launder masks daily

+3.1.2.
+Face coverings that are purchased and disposable:

+3.1.2.1.
+Must be discarded daily.

+- 3.2.
+Face Coverings NOT recommended: - 3.2.1.
+Neck gaiters and simple bandanas, face coverings with exhaust valves, and scarves. - 3.2.2.
+Face shields in most cases. - 3.3.
+TIPS for wearing a face covering: - 3.3.1.
+Face coverings should be used in conjunction with physical distancing (6 feet social distancing), engineering controls (barriers between people) and/or administrative controls (reduced number of people at events). - 3.3.2.
 Face coverings become contaminated as you wear them, both from yourself and from the environment around you.
-Treat them as contaminated and avoid self-contamination or contamination of others by unsafe handling. - 4.4.
-Face coverings must be put on properly: - 4.4.1.
-Wash your hands before putting on your face covering. - 4.4.2.
-Face coverings should fully cover your nose and mouth and be secure under your chin. - 4.4.3.
-Try to fit the face covering snugly against the sides of your face. - 4.4.4.
-Face coverings should be held in place firmly with straps. - 4.4.5.
-When you are putting on a face covering, do so by the straps and adjust the covering to cover your nose and mouth, being careful not to touch your face in the process. - 4.4.6.
-Once your covering is in place, wash your hands, and wash your hands after each time you adjust your covering.
+Treat them as contaminated and avoid self-contamination or contamination of others by unsafe handling. - 3.4.
+Face coverings must be put on properly: - 3.4.1.
+Wash your hands before putting on your face covering. - 3.4.2.
+Face coverings should fully cover your nose and mouth and be secure under your chin. - 3.4.3.
+Try to fit the face covering snugly against the sides of your face. - 3.4.4.
+Face coverings should be held in place firmly with straps. - 3.4.5.
+When you are putting on a face covering, do so by the straps and adjust the covering to cover your nose and mouth, being careful not to touch your face in the process. - 3.4.6.
+Once your covering is in place, wash your hands, and wash your hands after each time you adjust your covering. - 3.5.
+Face coverings must be taken off properly to avoid self-contamination: - 3.5.1.
+Remove face coverings by the straps and move it gently away from your face.
+Be careful not to touch your eyes, nose, and mouth when removing. - 3.5.2.
+If your face covering is disposable, then promptly throw it away; do not place it into your pocket, backpack or where it may contaminate your belongings. - 3.5.3.
+Wash your hands after handling a used face covering.